flarum/docs/docs/README.md

 ## Help the Flarum Project

-We are not a for-profit company, nor do we charge any license fee.
 Flarum is [free, open source](https://github.com/flarum/core) software, maintained and governed by volunteers.
+We rely on community contributions to help us improve and expand Flarum.

 🧑‍💻 If you're a developer, consider [contributing to Flarum's core or bundled extensions](contributing.md).
 This is **the** most efficient way to help Flarum, and your work can have a lot of impact: there are thousands of Flarum sites out there, with millions of total end users.